dboudro/2015-Portfolio/README.md

 #Design Process

-*These are my process notes for developing my portfolio.*
+*These are my process notes for designing * developing this portfolio.*

 -----------